- Finding the perfect cat

 How to adopt a cat

 When considering how to adopt a cat, the first thing you need to do is locate a suitable shelter or charity with an established reputation.
 You can easily find plenty of these by searching for your local centres online.
 You can also try looking on Cats Protection, Blue Cross and RSPCA websites for your closest rescue centre to you.
-Once you've located one, most have online directories of the cats they currently have up for adoption, alternatively you can speak to the staff at the centre for advice on the kind of cat which will suit you.
+At Purina we’re also proud to have a partnership with Wamiz to connect you to local adoption services and help you to find your forever friend.
+Once you've located a rescue centre, most have online directories of the cats they currently have up for adoption, alternatively you can speak to the staff at the centre for advice on the kind of cat which will suit you.

 One thing to be aware of is that most adoption centres will arrange a home visit before you officially adopt a cat to make sure that it's a suitable environment.
 If you have other pets or family members, they may also want them to go to the initial visits to ensure you all get along.